flashcarts/nds-index/_card/r4i3d-com-original.md

 - url: /assets/images/cards/r4i3d-com/original/pcb_back.jpg
 website: https://web.archive.org/web/20170726230538/http://www.r4i3d.com/
 ---
-This flashcart is a DSTT clone which will boot from `R4i.3ds`. **Do not** run YSMenu on any r4i3d.com cart with a year number/"new" written on the label.
+This flashcart is a DSTT clone which boots from `R4i.3ds`. **Do not** run YSMenu on any r4i3d.com cart with a year number/"new" written on the label.

 {% include kernels/ysmenu-dstt.md ysmenu_altBootFile="R4i.3ds" %}